 ENG 220 is a practical introduction to the preparation of business correspondence, employment applications and resumes, and formal research reports.
 Emphasis is placed on written communication skills.
 Prerequisite: ENG 121.
+May not be used as a literature elective.
 Offered every semester.